Produkt/PDKTimer/README.md

 I really liked [SwiftyTimer](https://github.com/radex/SwiftyTimer) API from [radex](https://github.com/radex), that is a Swift wrapper for `NSTimer`
 So I adopted the API that he suggests.

-You can create repeating and non-repeating timers with `PDKTimer.every` and `PDKTimer.after`
+You can create repeating and non-repeating timers with `PDKTimer.every` and `PDKTimer.after` short-hand initializers

 ```
 PDKTimer.every(5.seconds){